 What kinds of provisions typically make their way into restrictive covenants?
 And how should your termination clause be structured?

-Mr. Cleveland has been a practicing attorney for over 23 years and, prior to joining the AMA, worked for the Texas Attorney General and the Texas Medical Association and in private practice representing physicians.
+Cleveland has been a practicing attorney for more than two decades and, prior to joining the AMA, worked for the Texas attorney general and the Texas Medical Association, and in private practice representing physicians.
 This episode is the fourth in a six-part series on navigating contract negotiations from start to finish.

 Wes Cleveland: Next to compensation, I think restrictive covenant issues are the ones that I am most frequently asked about at presentations to residents.
-Most of you probably know what a restrictive covenant provision is. ....
-They can take many forms, but what they do is they restrict post-employment, place restrictions on where you can practice medicine and for how long you can practice medicine.
+Most of you probably know what a restrictive covenant provision is.
+They restrict post-employment, place restrictions on where you can practice medicine and for how long you can practice medicine.

 So, for example, a restrictive covenant might be included in an employment agreement that might say something like, "Should the employment relationship be terminated between employer and employee, the employee will not work within five miles of one of the employer's offices for two years following the termination date of the physician's employment."